benwiley4000/jazzerbot/README.md

 JazzerBot is a program written in Java that was originally created for a high school science competition.
 It gives the user tools to generate simple, improvised jazz solos over a standard blues progression.

-As of version 2.35, JazzerBot has the following features:
+JazzerBot has the following features as of v2.35:

 •  The ability to choose a key in which a solo will be played
 •  The ability to choose a tempo in which a solo will be played